 We love how these volunteers from the Dominican Republic decided to help out someone they really loved — Tamaris, the sweet cook!

 ILP is all about fundraising — seriously, we have major fundraising tips to help you raise money for your ILP volunteer trip, offer discounts, payment plans and promotions and work to help you afford a semester of service that you're dreaming of.
-If money is standing in the way of you volunteering abroad, come chat with us: we have this free guide to help you pay less for your semester, and can give support in other ways.
+If money is standing in the way of you volunteering abroad, come chat with us.

 Volunteers took their strategies for fundraising for their own semester abroad and decided to pay it forward and do some fundraising for someone else...

 How Volunteers Helped Build A Home For Someone In Need